nnail0/cachelab-b-f25/datalab-b-exp.typ

 The term "better" here can have different meanings, and it depends on the goal of the exercise.
 As we have seen, genAI can produce a solution in a few moments that is better than one that took a human days to develop from scratch.
 From a perspective on time saving, genAI is absolutely a tool that should be utilized to this end.
 As long as the tool is used appropriately and consciously, such as prompting in small pieces to not overwhelm the model into clashing with itself and being aware of unpredictability, this can be an incredible starting point for solving a problem, or improving upon a decent solution.

 But the term "better" can also mean the process of learning how to think in terms of the problem: to learn the intricacies and nuances of caches, how to use knowledge of the cache to improve upon failures, and to truly understand how to work within these confines.
-Although genAI can a quick, perfectly acceptable answer, the learning process is often far stronger when compounded by failure--something that genAI takes out of the equation entirely.
+Although genAI can generate a quick, perfectly acceptable answer, the learning process is often far stronger when compounded by failure--something that genAI takes out of the equation entirely.

+In conclusion, both approaches had their benefits and drawbacks.
+Depending on the goal in mind, it is up to personal reponsibility to identify the appropriate usage of this tool given the context.

 == References
 ChatGPT self-reported as using the model *GPT-5 thinking mini*.
 While there is not a lot of information on this specific model provided by OpenAI, there is an overview of GPT-5 as a whole located at #link("https://openai.com/index/introducing-gpt-5/", text("*this link*")).
 In general, "thinking" refers to a technology introduced into the model that allows it to process information for an extended period of time before outputting a result. "mini" represents a smaller version of their model that, while not being as well-featured or powerful, tends to run faster.

-== Conclusion
-In conclusion, both approaches had their benefits and drawbacks.
-Depending on the goal in mind, it is up to personal reponsibility to identify the appropriate usage of this tool given the context.

 == Appendix